President-elect Donald Trump calls on New Yorkers for key international roles

 In nominating Witkoff for a key diplomatic role, Trump again is turning to a trusted ally to help lead negotiations in the region.

-Witkoff is a decades-long friend to Trump, and both were golfing when a second assassination attempt against Trump was thwarted in September at Trump's West Palm Beach resort.
+Witkoff is a decades-long friend of Trump's, and both were golfing when a second assassination attempt on Trump was thwarted in September at Trump's West Palm Beach resort.
 He testified on Trump’s behalf last November in a state civil trial that eventually found Trump liable for criminal tax fraud, and served as a key fundraiser for Trump this election cycle.

 "Steve is a Highly Respected Leader in Business and Philanthropy, who has made every project and community he has been involved with stronger and more prosperous," Trump said in a statement.
 "Steve will be an unrelenting Voice for PEACE, and make us all proud."